-20th-Century South Asia
+Modern South Asia

-This course explores the processes of colonialism, nationalism, de-colonization, and independence in the area now politically known as India, Pakistan, and Sri Lanka.
+This course explores the processes of indigenous political fragmentation, colonialism, nationalism, de-colonization, and independence in the area now politically known as India, Pakistan, and Bangladesh.
 Upper division students will have additional assignments and different exams from lower division.